tkbtkysms/VisGC/README.md

 ## Execution
 1. Click addon>VisGC>VisGC to open the popup window (input string and settings).
-2. In the popup window, set the input string, select the compression type, set the number of alphabet reduction (only for RLESP), set the line to start displaying the result.
+2. In the popup window, set the input string, select the compression type, set the number of alphabet reduction (only for RLESP) and set the line to start displaying the result.
 3. click the start button and then get the execution flow in your spreadsheet.

 ## Transforming your spreadsheet table into the latex's tabular.